andreslauga/blockchain/README.md

 Single file project written in Python that I did during a Blockchain course.
 This was helpful for me to acquire the main Blockchain concepts.
-It runs on a local Flask server and it can be used trought Postman doing request to some endpoints.
+It runs on a local Flask server and it can be used trough Postman doing request to some endpoints.

 ## Disclaimer